abstractmachine/head-media-design-oculus/07_visual-scripting/readme.md

 ### Embeded Script
 If we press the `Play` button now, our `Cube` won't do anything.
 Let's change that.
 Let's add a `Script` and see how quickly we can get it to do something.
 Select the `Cube`.
 Press (highlight:red text:`Add Component`) and find the `Visual Scripts` → `Script Machine` component inside of that list.
 Select it in order to add it to your `Cube`.

 This `Script Machine` is not the script itself, but instead the `Machine` that executes the `Script`'s instructions.
 Think of the `Script Machine` as the brain: it still needs a `Script` to tell it how to think and what to do.
-The fastest way to add an actual `Script` to this `Script Machine` is to select the `Source`: `Embed` option and click on `Edit Graph`.
-This should open up your first `Script Graph` with two `Script Nodes` already added for you by default: `On Update` and `On Start`.
+The fastest way to add an actual `Script` to this `Script Machine` is to select the `Source`: `Embed` option.
+An `Embedded` script means that a script will be applied directly to our object, and in fact, specifically to this object alone.
+Click on `Edit Graph`, which should open up your first `Script Graph` with two `Script Nodes` already added for you by default: `On Update` and `On Start`.
 This `Script Graph` is the visual diagram of how your object will behave.

 ![Create embed script behavior](add-visualscript-spin.gif)